 Upon acceptance of an article, authors will be asked to transfer copyright to ABCT.
 This transfer will ensure the widest possible dissemination of information.
 A letter will be sent to the corresponding author confirming receipt of the manuscript.
 A form facilitating transfer of copyright will be provided.

 If excerpts from other copyrighted works are included, the authors(s) must obtain written permission from the copyright owners and credit the source(s) in the article.
-Elsevier has forms for use by authors in these cases available at http://www.elsevier.com/locate/permissions phone: (+44) 1865 843830, fax: (+44) 1865 853333, e-mail: email@example.com
+Elsevier has forms for use by authors in these cases available at https://www.elsevier.com/locate/permissions phone: (+44) 1865 843830 or e-mail: email@example.com.

 You are requested to identify who provided financial support for the conduct of the research and/or preparation of the article and to briefly describe the role of the sponsor(s), if any, in study design; in the collection, analysis and interpretation of data; in the writing of the report; and in the decision to submit the article for publication.
 If the funding source(s) had no such involvement then this should be stated.